What’s the Buzz

 The Bee Healthy Blog

-Retinoid, retinol, tretinoin, Retin-A, isotretinoin—These are very similar-sounding names of completely different medications.
+Retinoid, retinol, tretinoin, Retin-A, and isotretinoin—These are very similar-sounding names of completely different medications.
 While some are common ingredients in over-the-counter anti-aging creams, others are prescription medications to be used under the supervision of a healthcare provider.
-Please continue reading to learn more about retinol, tretinoin, and isotretinoin to be better informed with various options for your skincare routine.
+Please continue reading to learn more about retinol, tretinoin, and isotretinoin to be better informed about various options for your skincare routine.

 What are retinoids?